xzlab-SingleCellGWASs/scRNAseqData/README.md

 # scRNAseqData
 We have dowload 13 single cell RNA sequence (scRNA-seq) datasets from Gene Expression Omnibus (GEO), including blood, nerve, pancrease and so on.
 All the datasets are collected from the normal, rathre than patients.

-## code
+## data process
-The code is how we process the raw data.
+The code (data_process.R) is the procedure for us to process the datasets.

 ## data summary
 | Data | Tissue | cell type |